Montenegrin language: Classification

 Montenegrin is a standard variety of Serbo-Croatian, a Slavic language (Indo-European), of the South Slavic subgroup.

 Shtokavian dialect, which is a prestige supradialect of the pluricentric Serbo-Croatian, serves as a basis for the Montenegrin language.
 Some of the dialects are shared with the neighbouring Slavic languages, such as the Eastern Herzegovinian dialect and the Zeta–Raška dialect.
 The Eastern Herzegovinian dialect is spoken in the majority of Montenegro and Bosnia and Herzegovina, as well as areas in Croatia and Serbia, with Montenegro only partially codifying the dialect.
 The Zeta–Raška dialect is prevalent in mostly southern Montenegro and parts of the historical region of Raška in Serbia.
 It is mainly spoken by local ethnic Serbs, Montenegrins, Bosniaks and Muslims.

 Writing

-The proponents of the separate Montenegrin language prefer using Gaj's Latin alphabet over the Serbian Cyrillic.
+The proponents of the separate Montenegrin language prefer to use Gaj's Latin alphabet over the Serbian Cyrillic.
 In both scripts, the Montenegrin alphabets have two additional letters (bold), which are easier to render in digital typography in the Latin alphabet due to their existence in Polish, but which must be created ad hoc using combining characters when typesetting Cyrillic.